Editor Note: This post was originally published on Sep 16 2018 and Updated on 15 July 2020 to give you more comprehensive information.

 6: Man-Made Pyramid

-According to one Russian theory, “Mount Kailash could be the biggest ancient Man-Made pyramid, the center of an entire complex of the smaller pyramid (100 in total) and is linked with Pyramid of Giza and Teotihuacan.
+According to a Russian theory, “Mount Kailash could be the biggest ancient Man-Made pyramid, the center of an entire complex of the smaller pyramid (100 in total) and is linked with Pyramid of Giza and Teotihuacan.

-This complex and furthermore might be the center of the world that connecting other monuments or sites from where the paranormal activates have been observed.
+Mount Kailash could be the center of the world that connecting other monuments or sites from where the paranormal activates have been observed.

 7: Importance of Kailash Parikrama